Use the wiki

 The wiki supports collaborative editing, meaning your entire team can work on it at the same time.
 You can also make wikis publicly editable to allow visitors to your project to contribute.
 All versions of a wiki page are saved, so you can always go back to previous versions and compare current wikis with previous iterations.

-To edit a wiki, click Wiki in the gray navigation bar on your project or component, then click the Edit button on the top right of the screen.
-Type your notes in the edit pane on the right side of the screen.
-The center pane previews the wiki content as you type and can be toggled off by clicking the View button (next to the Edit button).
+Type your notes in the "Edit" pane on the right.
+The middle pane, called "View," previews the wiki content as you type and can be toggled off by clicking the View button (next to the "Edit" button).

 The toolbar above the Edit pane contains several buttons to help you format your wiki, even if you don't know Markdown syntax.
 In order from left to right, they are as follows: